George Mallory: Mallory and Irvine Research Expedition (1999)

-The discovery of the body revealed circumstantial evidence that suggests Mallory might have reached the summit: firstly, Mallory's daughter always said Mallory carried a photo of his wife with the intention of leaving it on the summit, and no such photo was found on the body.
-Given the excellent preservation of the body and personal possessions, the absence of the photo suggests he may have reached the summit and deposited it there.
-Secondly, Mallory's snow goggles were in his pocket, indicating he may have died at night; that he and Irvine had made a push for the summit and were descending very late in the day.
-Given their known departure time and movements, had they not made the summit, it is unlikely they would have still been out by nightfall.

-Sir Edmund Hillary enthusiastically welcomed the discovery of Mallory's body and described it as "very appropriate" that Mallory might have summited decades earlier.
+Sir Edmund Hillary welcomed the discovery of Mallory's body and described it as "very appropriate" that Mallory might have summited decades earlier.

 "He was really the initial pioneer of the whole idea of climbing Mount Everest," Hillary said.

 Mallory's son John said, "To me the only way you achieve a summit is to come back alive; the job's half done if you don't get down again."

 Further expeditions

 The 2001 Mallory and Irvine Research Expedition retraced Mallory and Irvine’s route and attempted to find artefacts from the early attempts.

 Jake Norton and Brent Okita discovered the remnants of the 1924 Camp VI at an altitude of 8138 m, from which Mallory and Irvine had departed on 8 June.

-Norton discovered a woollen mitten of unknown origin on the Northeast Ridge at an altitude of 8440 m; it may have belonged to Mallory or Irvine.
-There were research initiatives in 2004, 2010, 2011, 2012, 2018, 2019 and the 2007 Altitude Everest expedition retraced Mallory and Irvine's footsteps.
+Norton found a wool mitten of unknown origin on the Northeast Ridge at an altitude of 8440 m that may have belonged to Mallory or Irvine.

+There were research initiatives in 2004, 2010, 2011, 2012, 2018, 2019 and the 2007 Altitude Everest expedition that retraced Mallory and Irvine's footsteps.